japinol7/the-codemaster/README.md

     i         5:    fire a medium shot
     j         1:    fire a strong shot
     k         2:    fire a heavy shot
-    t:              try unlocking door using each key in your inventory Also, use a computer to decrypt files disks.
+    r:              try unlocking door using each key in your inventory Also, use a computer to decrypt files disks.
     h:              switch energy shield (if you have level up enough)
     m:              switch magic and magic NPC selector (via mouse clicks)